HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Dynatrace/README.md

 ![](screenshots/kubernetes_dynatrace_monitor.PNG)

-NOTE : This Dynatrace version is monitoring all the namespaces in the cluster.So add your namespaces in the global filter to see your namespace related information.
+NOTE : This Dynatrace version is monitoring all the namespaces in the cluster.
+Add your namespaces in the global filter to see your namespace related information.

 ## Log Processing and Ingestion setup
  Dynatrace OneAgent collects all logs container and pods then send it to Dynatrace SaaS.
 The logs are unstructured so, follow the steps to process the logs.